victorvang45/homelab/active-directory/README.md

 This is a common misconfiguration that prevents domain joins from succeeding.

+- **OU deletion fails** — caused by accidental deletion protection being enabled.
+Fix: go to
+  View → Advanced Features in AD Users and
+  Computers, then uncheck the protection box in the OU properties

+- **Delegation not applying correctly** — verify the correct OU was selected during the Delegation of Control wizard and that the user account is in the right group

 ## What I Learned
 - DHCP and Active Directory work together — the DC hands out IP addresses to client machines while